COVID-19 Vaccinations Update 13th April 2021

 Health Advice during Ramadan

-Ramadan 2020 will take place between 23April & 23 May, and will be a very different experience for Muslims this year due to the Covid-19 pandemic.
+Ramadan 2020 will be a very different experience for Muslims this year due to the Covid-19 pandemic.

 Health advice can be found via the following:

 Guidance for Parents on when and where healthcare is available can be found here:

 Parent_Guide_COVID19_Web 14-04-20 (002).pdf